 - 9. Discover the five-day market

 - 6. Ride a bicycle to Red Mountain Estate Vineyard

 - 4. Take a hot air balloon ride over the lake

 - 3. Take a two-hour boat trip to Sagar Village

 - 1. Visit Kakku

 11. Take a boat trip on the lake

-A trip to Inle Lake cannot complete without exploring the lake by long tail wooden boats.
+A trip to Inle Lake cannot complete without exploring the lake by long-tail wooden boats.
 You can enjoy a private boat tour to floating villages where you can see how people live and work on the lake, especially discover how the traditional fishermen do their tricks.
-The people here live on floating houses, do their plan on floating gardens and have own floating Buddhist sites on the lake.
+The people here live on floating houses, do their plan on floating gardens, and have their own floating Buddhist sites on the lake.
 The most popular ones for travelers are Phaungdawoo Pagoda and Nga Hpe Kyaung, also called the Jumping Cat Monastery.